tconstan/ESPN-Headlines-iOS/README.md

-espn_headlines
+ESPN Headlings iOS App
 ==============

-ESPN Headlines iOS App
+This is a demo project to highlight iOS features, pulls select data from ESPN API.